gevulotnetwork/gevulot/gevulot-overview.md

 ### Fees

-Gevulot incorporates a fixed fee per "cycle".
+Gevulot incorporates two types of fees.
+One is a standard small fee per transaction, the other a fixed fee per "cycle".
 A cycle in Gevulot is equal to one block and functions as an objective measure of a programs running time.
 In running a Gevulot program, the user decides how many cycles they want the prover program to run for and how many provers should do so simultaneously.
 The maximum fee for the user then is:

 ```
 Prover Amount * Cycle Amount